 Rome was once the center of the Holy Roman Empire, evidence of which can be seen in the city's many archaeological remains.
 This romantic city is full of surprises, with something new to see and explore around every corner, from parks and Roman baths to statues and fountains, churches to castles.
 It is easy to spend a day wandering narrow, cobbled streets, or wide boulevards, and enjoying coffees and meals in pretty piazzas. coaches from Florence to Rome arrive at Tiburtina Autostazione, which is located in Piazzale Mazzoni close to the city center.
 Transport links from the station to the center are made by local coaches and line 8 of the Metro.
 Rome's extensive transport network is made up of coaches, trams and suburban trains, as well as the Metro, which is replaced by coaches at night.
 Taxi ranks are located outside Tiburtina Autostazione.

-When taking the coach to Rome from Florence, you can choose to depart from coach stations like Florence, Villa Costanza Tram T1, Florence, Viale Filippo Strozzi and Florence, Santa Caterina D'Alessandria.
-Your route can end in coach stations such as Rome, Tiburtina Station, Rome, Termini (G) and Rome, Roma Ostiense and Roma, Via Marsala / Viale Enrico De Nicola.
+Some of the Florence coach stations to Rome you can start your journey from include Florence, Villa Costanza Tram T1, Florence, Viale Filippo Strozzi and Florence, Santa Caterina D'Alessandria.
+Similarly, some of the arrival coach stations in Rome include Rome, Termini (G), Rome, Roma Ostiense and Roma, Via Marsala / Viale Enrico De Nicola.

-Omio customers who travel this route most frequently depart from Firenze Santa Maria Novella and arrive in Rome, Tiburtina Station.
+When travelling this route, Omio customers are departing most frequently from Firenze Santa Maria Novella and arriving in Rome, Termini (G).

 Here are some other resources that might have the information you need